-Kids are getting ready for the first day of school and for many of them it’s a return to being home alone after school until their parents get home from work.
+Across the country kids are returning to the classroom.
+For many of these kids, a return to school also means being home alone after school until their parents get home from work.
 The American Red Cross has steps parents and children can take to make these after-school hours safer and less stressful.

-The first thing parents need to decide is if their child is old enough to stay home alone.
-If not, other options include after-school child care, programs at schools and youth clubs, or enrolling the child in youth sports programs.
+The first thing parents need to decide is if their child is responsible enough to stay home alone.
+If not, other options include after-school child care, programs at schools and youth clubs or enrolling the child in youth sports programs.
 Whether a child is going to stay home alone should depend on the child’s maturity and comfort level.
 A general rule of thumb is that no child less than eight years of age should be left alone for any extended period of time.

 SAFETY STEPS FOR CHILDREN